-Many attempts were made to prove that any theorem in Euclidean geometry holds in absolute geometry.
-The later is equivalent to the statement that Axiom \ref{def:birkhoff-axioms:4} is a {}\emph{theorem} in absolute geometry.
+Many attempts were made to prove that every theorem in Euclidean geometry holds in neutral geometry.
+The latter is equivalent to the statement that Axiom~\ref{def:birkhoff-axioms:4} is a \textit{theorem} in neutral geometry.

-Many these attempts being accepted as proofs for long periods of time until the mistake was found.
+Some of these attempts were accepted as proof for long periods until a mistake was found.

-There is a number of statements in the geometry of absolute plane which are equivalent to the Axiom~\ref{def:birkhoff-axioms:4}.
-It means that if we exchange the Axiom~\ref{def:birkhoff-axioms:4} in the Definition~\ref{def:birkhoff-axioms} to any of these statements then we will obtain an equivalent axiomatic system.
+Many statements in neutral geometry are equivalent to Axiom~\ref{def:birkhoff-axioms:4}.
+It means that if we exchange Axiom~\ref{def:birkhoff-axioms:4} for each of these statements, then we will obtain an equivalent axiomatic system.

-Here we give a short list of such statements.
-(We are not going to prove the equivalence in the lectures.)
+The following theorem provides a short list of such statements.
+We are not going to prove it in the book.

-\begin{thm}{Theorem} An absolute plane is Euclidean if and only if one of the following equivalent conditions hold. \begin{enumerate}[(a)] \item There is a line $\ell$ and a point $P$ not on the line such that there is only one line passing through $P$ and parallel to $\ell$. \item Every nondegenerate triangle can be circumscribed. \item There exists a pair of distinct lines which lie on a bounded distance from each other. \item There is a triangle with arbitrary large inradius. \item There is a nondegenerate triangle with zero defect. \end{enumerate} \end{thm}
+\begin{thm}{Theorem} The neutral plane is Euclidean if and only if one of the following equivalent conditions holds: \begin{enumerate}[(a)] \item There is a line $\ell$ and a point $P\notin\ell$ such that there is only one line passing thru $P$ and parallel to~$\ell$. \item Every nondegenerate triangle can be circumscribed. \item There exists a pair of distinct lines that lie at a bounded distance from each other. \item There is a triangle with an arbitrarily large inradius. \item There is a nondegenerate triangle with zero defect. \item There exists a \emph{rectangle}; that is, a quadrangle with all right angles. \end{enumerate} \end{thm}

-It is hard to imagine an absolute plane, which does not satisfy some of the properties above.
-That is partly the reason why for the large number of false proofs; they used such statements by accident.
+It is hard to imagine a neutral plane that does not satisfy some of the properties above.
+That is partly the reason for a large number of false proofs; each used one of such statements by accident.